FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_3.2.4_to_3.3.md

         CFTUTIL CFTEXT type=all, fout=cft-extract.conf

-3. Open the extract configuration files, cft-extract.conf, and update the file paths with those of the new Transfer CFT <span class="mc-variable axway_variables.Component_Version variable">3.9</span> installation.
+3. Open the extract configuration files, cft-extract.conf, and update the file paths with those of the new Transfer CFT {{< TransferCFT/componentversion >}} installation.

-4. Load Transfer CFT <span class="mc-variable axway_variables.Component_Version variable">3.9</span> environment.
+4. Load Transfer CFT {{< TransferCFT/componentversion >}} environment.

 5. Import your static configuration objects using the cftinit command.
 Enter: